 Montessori Practical Life is More Than Chores Joy in the Process

-At Greenleaves Montessori American School we use practical life activities to motivate and develop each child’s personal talent.
+At Greenleaves Montessori International School we use practical life activities to motivate and develop each child’s personal talent.

 Practical Life activities are the most important content we can find in the environment of a Children’s house or Kindergarten.